-A more charitable phrase for what many consumers call the Internet of Shit.
+The internet of stupid things is a more charitable phrase for what many consumers call the Internet of Shit.
 Yes lots of products can be internet enabled, but should they be?
 There is a mix of challenges that result in products which fall into the following two categories:

 The qualitative design research Li & Fung did on skiing wearables for a client – made me wonder what value do Li & Fung’s clients bring to the table.
+More on design here.